 Caelia and Mirelda: The Book of Thresholds is a contemplative companion to The Sky-Veil—a series of symbolic veils rather than chapters, where Caelia bears the silent banner and Mirelda holds the glowing chalice.
 These are not steps in a journey, but moments of stillness.

-Or perhaps it had never been separate, only waiting for the pilgrim to see.
+Or perhaps it had never been separate, only waiting for me to see.
+Perhaps the banner was me.
 As Caelia stepped back into the hush from which she came, the light she bore did not fade.
 It remained—dimly at first, like a glimmer caught behind closed eyes, but growing.
-Not outside him, but within.
+Not outside me, but within.

-He crested a hill not made of earth, but of memory, and came upon a grove he did not remember planting, yet had always known.
+I crested a hill not made of earth, but of presence, and came upon a grove I did not remember planting, yet had always known.
 The trees here did not rustle; they breathed.
 And in the center of the grove, beside a pool whose waters shimmered with a light that did not reflect but originated, she was waiting.

 Mirelda.

-He did not know how he knew her name.
+I did not know how I knew her name.
 It was not spoken.
-It was infused—like warmth through his chest, like recognition without source.
+It was infused—like warmth through my chest, like recognition without source.

 She looked up.
-She did not smile.
-She received him.
+She smiled.
+She received me.

-If Caelia had summoned remembrance, Mirelda awakened illumination.
-The banner had stirred his longing; now the light showed him why he had longed.
+If Caelia had summoned the nearness of remembrance, Mirelda awakened illumination.
+The banner had stirred my longing; now the light showed me why I had longed.

-The pool’s surface rippled—not with water, but with truth.
-And from that quiet depth, the pilgrim felt again the nearness of the three:
+The pool’s surface rippled—not with water, but with truth unconcealed.
+And from that quiet depth, I felt again the nearness of the three:

 Aphrodite, now within the shimmer of the water, moved not as form but as invitation.
-Her beauty had transfigured into clarity—a beauty that did not dazzle, but gently undid him, layer by layer.
+Her beauty, while still radient, had transfigured into clarity—a beauty that gently undid me, layer by layer.

-Athena, no longer guiding his steps, now sharpened his inner sight.
-Her wisdom became lens—focusing the indistinct into form, not by addition, but by removal of fog.
+Athena, always guiding my steps, now sharpened my inner sight.
+Her wisdom became a corrective lens—focusing the indistinct into form, not by addition, but by removal of fog.

-Hera, sovereign still, now entered his breath.
-She became the gravity of stillness—the assurance that what was unfolding in him was no accident, but a rite.
+Hera, sovereign still, now entered my being.
+She became the gravity of stillness—the assurance that what was unfolding in me was no accident, but an unveiling of divine order.
 A coronation of the heart.

 Mirelda reached into the pool.
 The water did not break.

-From beneath its surface, she lifted something unseen—and laid it upon his chest.
-He felt no weight.
-Only a yes that moved through him like light entering stone.
+From beneath its surface, she lifted something unseen—and laid it upon my chest.
+I felt no weight.
+Only a yes that moved through me like light entering stone.

 No words were spoken.

-What had been remembered must now be received.
+What had been nearness must now be received.
 Not as idea, but as being.
 Not as hope, but as homecoming.

 Mirelda said nothing.
-But in her silence, he heard:
+But in her silence, I heard:

 “You are now the bearer of what you saw.”